On this page

 Contributing to your super using the 15-year exemption

 If you’re eligible for the 15-year CGT exemption, you can also take advantage of the many benefits of saving for your retirement through the super system.
 These include a maximum tax rate of 15% on investment earnings, which compares to your marginal tax rate (plus the Medicare levy) on investment earnings held outside super.
-In addition, once you’re in retirement, super income streams or pensions paid from your super account are tax free.
+In addition, once you’re in retirement, super income streams or pensions paid from your super account are tax free from age 60.

 If you use money eligible for the 15-year CGT exemption when you contribute to your super account, you’re not limited by the normal annual contributions cap applying to non-concessional super contributions.

 When making super contributions that you choose to be excluded from your non-concessional contributions cap, you still need to meet the normal eligibility rules for making super contributions.
-If you’re aged 67 to 74, you will need to satisfy the work test or work test exemption to make a contribution.
+If you’re aged under 75, you are free to make non-concessional contributions whether you are working or not.

 How the Lifetime CGT Cap works